shipshapecode/shepherd/index.md

 </head>
 ```

-Individual customizations to the standard themes must be made within the CSS file.
-Furthermore, individual CSS classes can be passed via the tour instance or for each step individually, to overwritte or supplement  existing style properties.
+If you'd like to extend a theme within your own CSS, you can pass custom class names to the tour instance &mdash; or, as part of the options for each step &mdash; and use them as hooks for your own styling rules.

 ```javascript
 let tour = new Shepherd.Tour({